What Is a Business Liability Waiver? + Free Waiver Template

 - Theme parks

-- Businesses offering high-risk activities like sky diving, scuba diving, trampoline houses, and rock climbing
+- Any business with high-risk activities like skydiving, scuba diving, trampoline houses, and rock climbing

 Can a Business Liability Waiver Replace General Liability Insurance?

-Plus, there are other types of claims that the general liability policy protects you from.
-Imagine that you have a liability waiver signed for a specific activity, such as personal training, but your customer slips and falls in the bathroom.
-The claim resulting from this incident would be covered by general liability insurance.
+Because waivers require clear and specific language related to the risky activity, your business is still exposed to liability.
+For example, you have a liability waiver signed for a specific activity, such as personal training, but after the training session, the customer slips and falls in the bathroom.
+The waiver wouldn’t apply to the injury, and the claim resulting from this incident would fall under general liability insurance.

-If you have a business where consumers are participating in risky activities, you’ll want to implement a liability waiver program.
-This will reduce the chances of an insurance claim or lawsuit.
-Make sure that liability waivers have all the required components to be legally enforceable.
-With any high-risk business, implement safety programs to reduce the number of injuries and liabilities as a whole.
+If you have a business where customers participate in risky activities, consider using liability waivers.
+Make sure that your waivers have all the required components to be legally enforceable, as this will reduce the chances of an insurance claim or lawsuit.
+However, nothing can replace implementing safety programs and risk assessments to reduce the number of injuries and liabilities as a whole.